 These records enable food and beverage manufacturers to demonstrate adherence to federal consumer protection regulations and are integral to maintaining compliance.
 Beverage processors must consistently exhibit their ability to sustain current manufacturing best practices such as HACCP for bottler water, juice and cider products.
 In addition, FDA-regulated industries must establish audit trails for electronic systems to allow for tracing user input at processing control points in the event of an incident arising, such as a recall.

 Maintaining appropriate and accurate records for demonstrating compliance with beverage manufacturing protocols requires a system that features a comprehensive database that can deploy precise documentation as needed.
-The data capture and reporting features of Enterprise Management Food & Beverage enable you to audit production and distribution processes at multiple stages of your value chain.
-Enterprise Management provides the ability to establish full traceability for user input and product lifecycles, which lends to streamlining compliance demonstration for beverage manufacturers.
+The data capture and reporting features of Sage X3 Food & Beverage enable you to audit production and distribution processes at multiple stages of your value chain.
+Sage X3 provides the ability to establish full traceability for user input and product lifecycles, which lends to streamlining compliance demonstration for beverage manufacturers.

-Beverage Manufacturers Alleviate Regulatory Pain Points with SWK’s Enterprise Management Food & Beverage Bundle
+Beverage Manufacturers Solve Regulatory Pain Points with Sage X3 ood & Beverage

-Deploying Enterprise Management Food & Beverage for beverage processing delivers enhanced insight into production and streamline supply chain processes.
+Deploying Sage X3 Food & Beverage for beverage processing delivers enhanced insight into production and streamline supply chain processes.
 This allows beverage manufacturers to achieve compliance easier and with less of a risk of error compounding efforts to adhere to regulations.
 SWK’s bundled solution supplies you with the means to address regulatory pain points at every stage of food and beverage manufacturing and distribution.

-Down our free E-book to learn more about Enterprise Management Food & Beverage, powered by Sage, and how it enables you to better mitigate compliance pain points.
+Down our free E-book to learn more about Sage X3 Food & Beverage, powered by Sage, and how it enables you to better mitigate compliance pain points.